State AED Laws for Gyms and Health Clubs

 New Jersey (New Jersey Statutes Section 2A:62A-33): all gyms and health clubs must have at least one AED on their premises.
 The AED must be registered with emergency services and maintained on a regular basis.
 During business hours, at least one staffer trained in CPR and AED use must be present.

-New York (New York General Business Law Section 627-a): every gym or health club with more than 500 members must have at least one AED on their premises.
+New York (Bill A744 and Senate Bill S5262): every gym or health club with more than 50 members must have at least one AED on their premises.
 In addition, at least one employee or volunteer who holds a valid certification in CPR and AED use must be present during business hours.

 Nevada (Nevada Revised Statutes NRS 450B.620): AEDs are recommended but not legally required for health clubs.
 For facilities with an AED the device must be inspected and maintained regularly and any employee who will use the defibrillator must complete training in basic emergency care.